hackerb9/mimesweeper/README.md

    errors).
 Moreover, it would be nice if it has the option to keep running in the background as a daemon and fix configuration files as they are changed during upgrades.

+## Bugs

+* Maybe I should have modified the WINE source code to read `/etc/wine/wine.inf` to allow local admin modifications.
+  It'd be a cleaner solution.

+* I don't use the daemon code so it is not well tested.

+* Daemonization makes a straight-forward script seem overly complicated.

+* Waiting in the background for existing files to change may not even make sense if I'm creating new WINEPREFIXes and immediately installing software.
+I should instead use `inotifywait` to wait on the directory which contains all my WINEPREFIXes (`~/.wine/prefixes`).

+* Editing of files happens as soon as a change is detected.
+This may be incorrect (race condition) if there is another process that is altering the file incrementally.

+* `inotifywait` has only two modes: single-event or monitor.
+  Single-event is quite easy to use from a shell-script, but always exits after the first (of possible several) events.
+Monitor mode is not worth using because it never quits and thus must be run as a coprocess.
+It would be nice if `inotifywait` had a "batch" mode which would return a group of events (instead of exiting on the first one).
+It could quit one second after the last event was received.